redhat-developer/rpm-packaging-guide/source/rpm-guide.rst

     GNU/Linux distribution is, you might be best served by exploring some articles on the topics of `Linux`_ and `Package Managers`_.

-This guide is meant to be used however the reader feels they would best like to use it.
-The sections are arranged such that the reader may start from the beginning and go all the way through and the flow of topics should make sense with each topic building upon the previous ones.
-However, if you as the reader feel you are comfortable with a topic or would just like to use the guide as reference material please feel free to skip sections or jump around as you please.
-The goal here is to be useful to someone with little to no background in software development or packaging so some topics will likely seem oddly introductory for such a guide, but don't worry that's by design and you can skip past those if you like.

 RPM Packages
 ============